MorCTI/IADL/README.md

     | +------------------------------------------------------------------------+ |
     +----------------------------------------------------------------------------+

-     If the last message did not provide you the reassurance enough.
+     If the last message did not provide you reassurance enough.
 Please, take a piece of cake:

 	                 $